Search This Blog

 Or an accounts payable department that simply pays Xerox 700 times a month, for overages, but never cross-references back to each department - no oversight.

-Inside these silos, knowledge workers, and decision-makers concentrate on a specific set of functions designed to support the goals of the organization; they Focus.
+Inside these silos, knowledge workers and decision-makers concentrate on a specific set of functions designed to support the organization's goals, maintaining their focus.

 Necessary and dangerous, just ask Sony. ( a reference to the failure of the Walkman)